MohammadNassar/Matrix_Calculator/README.md

 - Matrix Addition
 - Matrix Subtraction
 - Multiplying a Matrix by Scalar
-- Find Inverse of a Matrix
+- Finding Inverse of a Matrix
 - Finding Determinant of a Matrix
+- Finding Traverse of a Matrix